|

 The Yermilov Centre is a contemporary art centre in Kharkiv that opened in March 2012.
 Named after the renowned Kharkiv artist and Ukrainian avant-garde representative Vasyl Yermilov, it is the largest exhibition space in the city, showcasing contemporary art processes.
 Its mission is to promote social change and foster critical thinking through art, creating a platform for communication and interaction.
 Our priorities include encouraging artistic dialogue with the viewer and fostering international cooperation.
 The Kuzemin Yermilov Centre’s activities encompass exhibitions, art residencies, educational projects, and more.
 Following the full-scale Russian invasion, it continued its operations and, in February 2022, became a bomb shelter for the Kharkiv artistic community.

-About the ART KUZEMYN residency
+About the Art Kuzemyn residency

-In 2016, the Yermilov Centre implemented an artistic residency programme, the ART KUZEMYN residency, in collaboration with the museums of Karazin University.
+In 2016, the Yermilov Centre implemented an artistic residency programme, the Art Kuzemyn residency, in collaboration with the museums of Karazin University.
 In 2021, the residency was established in the countryside of the Sumy region, promoting communication among artists, curators, and art researchers while encouraging cultural decentralization.
 It's organised in cooperation with the local community of Kuzemyn village.
 Since 2022, the residency has also served as a shelter for artists, providing conditions and opportunities for recreation, research, and work.

 About Nataliia Ivanova